containeroo/taco/README.md

   <img src=".github/assets/taco.svg" />
 </p>

+# DEPRECATION WARNING

+`TACO` is deprecated and will be removed in the future.
+Please use the fully compatible [containeroo/portpatrol](https://github.com/containeroo/portpatrol) instead.

 # TACO (TCP Availability Connection Observer)

 This is a simple Go application with zero external dependencies that checks if a specified TCP target is available.
 It continuously attempts to connect to the specified target at regular intervals until the target becomes available or the program is terminated.